content-operations-enonic-astronaut

 • Content duplication: Duplicate items, child items, and even entire sites in a single stroke

-• Dependencies widget: See and highlight content that links to and is linked to from a content item
+• Dependencies widget: See content that are linked to each other

-In the main menu of XP there is a tool called “Users,” where you get an instant overview of what roles you have, what the roles have access to, and what users populate each role.
-Switch roles, edit permissions, re-assign people, or revoke access–it’s all up to you, just in a few seconds and a few button clicks.
+In the main menu of Enonic there is a tool called “Users,” where you get an instant overview of what roles you have, what the roles have access to, and what users populate each role.
+Easily switch roles, edit permissions, re-assign people, or revoke access.

 enonic xp user roles access management permissions